-Upon written request from any person attempting to determine the validity of the selection of any jury, the Court may order the Clerk to make such records available during normal business hours.
+In accordance with 28 U.S.C.
+Section 1868, the Clerk shall keep all records of the selection of any jury, the Court may order the Clerk to make such records available during normal business hours.
 All other information and jury selection records, including the JS-12/AO-12 statistical summary from the current or past jury wheels (28 U.S.C.
 Section 1867(f) and 1868) shall remain confidential.